grab/cursor-talk-to-figma-mcp/readme.md

 ## Usage

 1. Start the WebSocket server
-2. Install the MCP server in Cursor
+2. Install the MCP server in your AI IDE (Cursor AI or Trae AI)
-3. Open Figma and run the Cursor MCP Plugin
+3. Open Figma and run the MCP Plugin
 4. Connect the plugin to the WebSocket server by joining a channel using `join_channel`
-5. Use Cursor to communicate with Figma using the MCP tools
+5. Use your AI IDE to communicate with Figma using the MCP tools

 ## MCP Tools